BOSTON, Mass. –

 Anna Maccarini found

-Tilden Tinkham for the opening goal of the fourth as Tinkham scored her first career collegiate goal to pull KSC back within six 1:40 into the fourth.
+Tilden Tinkham for the opening goal of the fourth as Tinkham scored her first career collegiate goal to pull KSC back within six 1:40 into the quarter.
 UMB once again killed the Owls' momentum shortly after with three goals to double up KSC 18-9 with 6:13 left to play.
 KSC tacked on two late man-up goals later in the contest as Smith scored a free position goal and

 Jenna Braga picked up her second career collegiate point as she assisted Maccarini for the final goal of the game.